koher/try-swift-2016/try-swift.md

 ### Results without an Error Type

-^ we can use _enumerations_ with _associated values_ which Swift has already provided.
+^ we can do it by _enumerations_ with _associated values_ which Swift has already provided.

 ```swift
 // [ Swift ]